Color by Filter

 Quick Markup

-Section titled “Quick Markup”Use Quick Color during design reviews to rapidly mark elements for discussion, flag elements with issues, or track QA/QC status.
+Section titled “Quick Markup”Use Quick Color during design reviews to rapidly mark selected elements for discussion, issue tracking, or QA/QC status.

 Tips & Best Practices